ciaran28/DatabricksAutomation/README.md

 ```

-## Update Github Repo - Git Push
+## Update GitHub Repo - Git Push

 - There is a tendency for EOF to default to Windows CRLF (\r\n) in VS Code.
-Our deployment will use an Ubuntu Image for the Github Action Runner, which will not recognise carriage return \r\n.
+Our deployment will use an Ubuntu Image for the GitHub Action Runner, which will not recognise carriage return \r\n.
 - The command below will convert \r\n to \n , which is the equivalent to changing all files in VS Code from CRLF to LF.
 It will then promote our local changes to the remote repository.
 - Run the command below from root folder